StefanoRausch/normalizer.scss/README.md

 ## Introduction

-<small>**In a Nutshell** : The library allows you to import only the rules of the ( normalised ) selectors used.</small>

 There are many attempts to convert [normalize.css][] to `Sass` to be found on GitHub — do a [search](https://github.com/search?q=normalize&source=c) and you will find simple ones to quite nice ( complex ) implementations for reducing the rules load.

 Trying out the different approaches available I did not find an elegant library suiting me — until today!

-<small>**Food for Thoughts** : Instead of trying to decompose [normalize.css][] and to rebuild it, why not just modify and enhance the library as little as possible to achieve the goal?</small>
+Instead of decomposing [normalize.css][] and rebuilding it, why not just modify and enhance the library as little as possible to achieve the goal?

 ## Meet the Placeholder Selectors

 Every `selector` in [normalize.css][] is a `%selector` in normalizer.scss.

-> With this approach you only need to `@extend` the placeholder in discussion.
+> With this approach you only need to `@extend` a required ( normalising ) placeholder selector, avoiding any unnecessary output in the final `CSS`.
 Sweet!

-<small>Caveat : the `[hidden]` attribute can not be converted to a placeholder selector and hence I have to revert to the standard approach for inclusion / exclusion of this attribute in the final `CSS` output.
-An acceptable trade off.</small>
+Caveat : The `[hidden]` attribute can not be converted to a placeholder selector and hence I have to revert to the standard approach for inclusion / exclusion.
+An acceptable trade off.

-Have a look at the [Literate Source Code][] [version](_normalizer.scss.md) as well as at the resulting clean `Sass` counterpart.
+Have a look at the [Literate Source Code][] **[version](_normalizer.scss.md)** as well as at the resulting clean `Sass` counterpart.
 For the more sceptical guys : check out the ( simple ) test files and let me know, if you find any flaws.

 Happy Normalizing!